MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/analytics-overview.md

 ## Volume

 Shows the total number of posts and the average number of posts for the selected data set over time.

+Additionally, organizations based in the United States see an additional line for **Bing Search  trend**.
+This line indicates the volume of searches on Bing (on an aggregated, anonymized, and normalized basis) for the keywords in your data set.
+The trend line is scaled from 0-100, with 0 representing very low search volume and 100 representing peak search volumes.
+The peak search volume is defined relatively to its own search volume and therefore not an absolute peak across different search topics.

+> [!NOTE]
+> **Bing Search trends** aren’t available when selecting **Today** as the time frame because search volume data is not real-time and experiences a minimum of 24h lag.
+It can’t interact with any other filters and it isn’t clickable.
+If no keyword rule is part of the selected search topics for your data set, this line won’t show.

 ### See Also
 [Analyze social data using widgets](analyze-social-data-using-widgets.md)